Tell me if this sounds familiar:

 Jessie Lewis is a copywriting coach for online business owners who don’t know what to put in their marketing copy.
 She offers expert, in-depth advice on how to strengthen their writing so they can show up professionally online and turn their readers into clients.

 She got her start writing in one of the largest ad agencies in the Southwest for brands like Gore-Tex and Time Warner Cable.
-She’s since run marketing for an Inc. 500 Fastest Growing Company, written articles that ranked #1 on Google, and helped over 30 independent businesses spring onto the scene with the right words to win the hearts and make the sales.
+She’s since run marketing for an Inc. 500 Fastest Growing Company, written articles that ranked #1 on Google, and helped over 40 businesses spring onto the scene with the right words to win the hearts and make the sales.

 Jessie believes that effective marketing begins with strong copy, and that learning to write your own copy is one of the best skills you can acquire as a solopreneur.
 She’s on a mission to help business owners learn how to enhance their natural writing skills so they can build more profitable businesses.